The Town Archives

 ‘The quality of the earliest surviving timberwork inside Hall Barn and its location on the edge of a steep slope with commanding views over the river valley, suggest that the building represents the remains of an important house.
 Details of its carpentry single Hall Barn out as an outstanding example of late Medieval craftsmanship.’
 Stanley Jones, Historic Buildings Specialist

-Dronfield Heritage Trust is delighted to be working with Eckington School on a project which will create a 1/8th scale model of the hall barn Medieval framework.
-This will be created with the participation of students from the school, volunteering under skilled and professional guidance.
-The product will form a centrepiece for the opening exhibition at the barn and will be available to form a part of a travelling exhibition and for festivals/events.
+Dronfield Heritage Trust was delighted to work with Eckington School on a project which created a 1/8th scale model of the hall barn Medieval framework.
+This has been created with the participation of students from the school, volunteering under skilled and professional guidance.
+The model takes pride of place in the the gallery room in the Barn and will be available to form a part of a travelling exhibition and for festivals/events.
+The project started in 2015 and it was unveiled in May 2017.

 Artist in Residence